ianamunoz/docker-bio/README.md

  * [docker-machine](https://docs.docker.com/machine/) docker-machine documentation

+## Dockerfiles
+ 1. Most (all) dockerfiles inherit our base image sglim2/centos7, which in turn is based on the official centos:latest image.
+ 2. Many of the images will download 3rd party software.
+While we try to verify the authenticity of such software, this is not easily achieved, particularly when the 3rd party software itself pulls in dependencies.
+ 3. Many images will install software from source.
+To keep the images light-weight, where possible the dockerfile will download the software, verify it, build it, and remove the source again within a single RUN instruction.
+Relevant licenses are written to /usr/share/licenses/.
+ 4. In certain usage scenarios (in particular running on a linux host and bind-mounting a folder), writing to the mounted folder under default usage of the container, will write the files to the host as root-owned.
+This is somewhat undesirable.
+To overcome this, a package called gosu is used in all our images, which will allow the files to be written to the host as any desired user.
+    To do this you will need to set extra environment variables when running the container - further usage instructions are defined below.

+## A note on Bind-mounting

 ## Provision Containers on Openstack using docker-machine
 ```docker-machine``` is a package provided by docker that lets you install Docker
 Engine on virtual hosts, and manage those hosts using docker-machine commands.